syncfusion-content/install-docs/Common/FAQ/How-to-resolve-the-Preparing-to-Install-issue-that-occurs-during-Essential-Studio-installation.md

 documentation: ug
 ---

-# How to resolve the "Preparing to Install" issue that occurs during Essential Studio installation?
+# How to resolve the "Preparing to Install" issue that occurs during Essential Studio<sup style="font-size:70%">&reg;</sup>  installation?

-This issue may arise when the Essential Studio installation has not been started in your machine.
+This issue may arise when the Essential Studio<sup style="font-size:70%">&reg;</sup>  installation has not been started in your machine.
 For more information on resolving this, see [Preparing to Install](https://www.syncfusion.com/kb/5119/how-to-solve-the-preparing-to-install-issue).